Pink Skies Ahead: Plot

 At work, Winona realizes she forgot to give her dad a file.
 She goes to the parking garage and sees Richard leaving with another woman.
 Thinking he is having an affair, Winona attempts to drive after him, but she gets worried since she only has a learners permit, and she unsuccessfully tries to get a stranger to ride with her.
 Later, Winona has another attempt at following her dad, but she gets distracted from talking to herself and she rear ends the woman’s car.
 Richard steps out and isn’t mad, but more concerned when he sees that Winona suffered a minor head injury.
 She declines to get help from the hospital.
 Richard explains that the woman is a real estate agent showing him other houses.

 Ben takes Winona out on a date.
 He later invites her to meet his mother Hayley, whom Ben says also has bouts of anxiety attacks.
 Winona ends up having an uncomfortable conversation with Hayley.

 Winona has lunch with her parents, who are talking about the new house they found.
 Winona is excited to move there but Richard and Pamela make it clear that the place is only for the two of them.
 Winona gets angry at them and storms off.
 She later joins Ben and suggests that they move in together since he also wants to move away from Jen, but Ben says that he doesn’t think it will work out between them because he plans to be a doctor and thinks his life is moving in a different direction from Winona’s.
 She angrily tells him off before deciding to walk home.

 When Winona gets home, she begins to suffer another panic attack.
 It becomes more intense and uncontrollable, and she can’t go into her room without vomiting.
 Pamela and Richard find Winona in their bedroom crying, where she starts to blame them for why she is like this since they never got her treatment when she needed it, as well as them selling the house and forcing her to move out.
 They take her to Dr. Cotton, who gives Winona a pill to treat her anxiety.
 Richard then admits that he once suffered a panic attack after Winona was born, but he and Pamela agree to help Winona get through this.

 Winona starts to get her life back on track.
 She plans to go back to college and writes to her professor on returning back.
-She also maintains her friendship with Addy and Stephanie.
+She also maintains her friendship with Addie and Stephanie.